deepali04/File-Compressor-Web-Project/README.md

 1. BufferedReader and BufferedWriter for reading and writing to files.
 2. For encoding, Compressing.java file is used.
 It will generate compressed (LZW) file.
-3. For decoding compressed file, Decompressing.java is used.
-It will generate decoded text file, whose contents will be same as the initial input file.
-4. The compression file is created using charset UTF_16BE and stored in 16-bit format.
+3. The compression file is created using charset UTF_16BE and stored in 16-bit format.

 ## Application of LZW
 ~~~